 - a.
 Have a high school diploma from an accredited high school or home school; OR - b.
 Have a General Educational Development® diploma (GED); OR - c.
 High school, home school, or GED students who meet the requirements for Concurrent or Dual Enrollment - 2.
-In addition, all students must have - a. a composite score of 15 or higher on the ACT; or - b. reading scores of: 63 or higher on the COMPASS, 36 or higher on the ASSET, 30 or higher on the Classic Accuplacer, or 220 or higher on the Next-Generation Accuplacer.
+In addition, all students must have - a. a composite score of 15 or higher on the ACT; or - b. reading scores of 220 or higher on the Next-Generation Accuplacer.

-To aid students in completing their goals, all degree or certificate seeking applicants or applicants planning to take an English, math or other course requiring a minimum skill level are required to provide ACT, SAT, ASSET, COMPASS, or Accuplacer examination scores for placement purposes.
+To aid students in completing their goals, all degree or certificate seeking applicants or applicants planning to take an English, math or other course requiring a minimum skill level are required to provide ACT, SAT, or Next-Generation Accuplacer examination scores for placement purposes.

-Admission Requirements and Procedures
+Admissions Requirements and Procedures